drusho/SQLPage-Workout-Logger/reports/2025-06-18/2025-06-18 - SQLPage - Workout - Database Schema Report.md

     pms.StepNumber as TargetStepNumber,
     pms.TargetSetsFormula,
     pms.TargetRepsFormula,
-    -- This CASE statement calculates the target weight based on the formula type CASE
+    -- This CASE statement is now corrected to perform the calculation CASE
         WHEN pms.TargetWeightFormula LIKE '%*%' THEN
-            -- Handle formulas like 'CurrentCycle1RMEstimate * 0.75'
-            CAST(REPLACE(pms.TargetWeightFormula, 'CurrentCycle1RMEstimate', uep.CurrentCycle1RMEstimate) AS REAL)
+            -- Manually parse the multiplier from the formula string and multiply uep.CurrentCycle1RMEstimate * CAST(trim(substr(pms.TargetWeightFormula, instr(pms.TargetWeightFormula, '*') + 1)) AS REAL)
         ELSE
-            -- Handle simple weight values or other formulas if needed CAST(pms.TargetWeightFormula AS REAL)
+            -- Handle simple weight values that don't have a formula CAST(pms.TargetWeightFormula AS REAL)
     END as "TargetWeight",
     pms.StepNotes